JVT038/MetaTube/README.md

   - Set up templates and options for the YouTube download
   - Download YouTube videos based on a selected template
   - Exclude fragments (such as intros, outros, etc.) from the download
-  - Metadata from either the user or Musicbrainz can be merged with MP3 files
+  - Metadata from either the user or Musicbrainz can be merged with MP3, Opus, FLAC, WAV & OGG files

   To-Do before the first release:

   - Support more extensions to merge metadata with.
   - Store the information about downloaded releases in the database
+  - For some reason, Musicbrainz prefers to show singles over Albums, while I want the opposite.
   - Some decent mobile support
   - Docker support
 </p>